DSLituiev/cardioloader/README.md

 ![thresholded](closeup_thresholded.png)

-2. Other heuristic (non-machine learning)-based approaches, besides simple thresholding, that might work in this case: potentially morphologic dilation of the space outside o-contour might work.
+2. Other heuristic (non-machine learning)-based approaches, besides simple thresholding, that might work in this case: potentially morphologic dilation of the space outside o-contour, which had to assume some constant width of the muscle.

-3. Appropriate deep learning-based approach to solve this problem would be U-net or segnet like architectures with aggressive data augmentation on close-up images with only within LV space to reduce search space.
+3. Appropriate deep learning-based approach to solve this problem would involve any semantic segmentation model, such as U-net or Segnet like architectures, with aggressive data augmentation.
+In order to reduce search space, close-up images with only within LV space should be considered.
 In my quick implementation trained for 20 epochs, I achieved IoU of 0.87 +/- 0.01 (trained on 3 cases, tested on 1 case), which is an improvement over thresholding-based approach.
 Still some severe morphological artifacts can be found in predictions
 (see figure below for the same slice as above).